-I am an early stage research fellow, working in both the Mathematics Institute and the School of Life Sciences at the University of Warwick, and a member of the WIDER group (Warwick Infectious Disease Epidemiology Research).
-I am working with Professor Matt Keeling (Maths / Life Sciences) on modelling the spread of disease (further details below), as well as collaborating with other members of the Life Sciences, Mathematics and Medical School departments.
+I currently hold an Honorary Research Fellow position at Warwick Mathematics Institute.
+Until I left Warwick for a permanent role at NIWA in New Zealand in March 2017, I was a postdoctoral research fellow for 5+ years, working in both the Mathematics Institute and the School of Life Sciences at the University of Warwick, and a member of the SBIDER group (Systems Biology and Infectious Disease Epidemiology Research).
+I continue to work closely with Professor Matt Keeling (Maths / Life Sciences) on modelling the spread of infection (further details below), as well as collaborating with other members of the Life Sciences, Mathematics and Medical School departments.

 Please click on any of the links below to skip to my specific research interests, or scroll down for a list of my publications.

 Marine ecosystem modelling: simulating basic life processes in marine ecosystems (such as reproduction, predation, growth, death and others), to understand the broad changes seen intra- and interannually.
 Looking at the effects of seasonal effects (such as annual phytoplankton blooms) on stable systems, and focusing on how to reduce impact to the ecosystem.

 Honeybee epidemiology: investigating infections in honeybee populations (including European and American foulbrood, and the Varroa mite) across the UK.
 Predicting and understanding the spread of diseases to honeybees using statistical methods (in particular Bayesian techniques), in order to understand the dynamics of disease spread, and to simulate the effect of control strategies to find optimum ways of controlling the size of epidemics.

 Human disease modelling: Simulating the spread of various human diseases, using a variety of modelling strategies.
 Testing existing and novel vaccination strategies, and using economic models to assess cost-effectiveness, to inform government policy.